Deer (Overview) Interaction with Humans - Decline in Bird Species

 Deer are grazers and as such affect vegetation in the habitats where they feed.
-Given that both Red and Roe are part of our native fauna (i.e. have been here since the last glacial retreat) and that Fallow have been in the UK for the last thousand years or more, there is a strong argument that they have evolved with their habitats.
-We have, however, recently seen a steep rise in deer numbers (an estimate published in 2013 suggests there are 1.5 million deer in Britain) and many biologists think that this is putting increased pressure on many of our most valuable ecosystems.
+Given that both Red and Roe are part of our native fauna (i.e. have been here since the last glacial retreat) and that Fallow have been in the UK for the last thousand years or more, it might be argued that they have evolved with their habitats.
+We have, however, seen a steep rise in deer numbers in recent years (an estimate published in 2013 suggests there are 1.5 million deer in Britain and this is likely a significant underestimate) and many biologists think that this is putting increased pressure on many of our most valuable ecosystems.
 The government’s POSTnote points out that:

 “Lowland ancient woodland, upland heath and blanket bog can suffer particularly from deer over-grazing, excessive browsing and trampling”